awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 ## Table classes with Global Secondary Index<a name="GSI.tableclasses"></a>

 A global secondary index will always use the same table class as its base table\.
 Any time a new global secondary index is added for a table, the new index will use the same table class as its base table\.
-When a table's table class is updated, all associated global secondary indexes are updated as well\.
+When a table's base class is updated, all associated global secondary indexes are updated as well\.

 ## Provisioned throughput considerations for Global Secondary Indexes<a name="GSI.ThroughputConsiderations"></a>